This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Also, consider the frustration you will experience when all the factors are right, but it has terrible wireless connectivity issues.
 Causing major lags throughout the course of your work.

-In this article, we’ll show you a list of the best wireless keyboards, and help you pick the right one and put the spotlight on a few of our personal favorites.
+In this article, we’ll show you a list of the best wireless keyboards, help you pick the right one, and put the spotlight on a few of our personal favorites.

 External keyboards come in a variety of styles and many offer special quirks that other brands may not.
 Here’s our breakdown of what’s best when it comes to available features:

-- For a classic mechanical keyboard with a modern touch, we recommend Logitech MK520 Wireless Keyboard and Mouse Combo.
+- For a classic mechanical keyboard with a modern touch, we recommend Logitech MK545 Wireless Keyboard and Mouse Combo.

-- For a full-size keyboard with glossy, flat keys and a USB dongle connection, we recommend Arteck HB030B Universal Slim Portable Wireless Keyboard.
+- For a full-size keyboard with glossy, flat keys and a USB dongle connection, we recommend Arteck HB030B Universal Slim.

-- For a compact and Bluetooth option that will work on more than one device, we recommend Anker Ultra-Slim Universal Rechargeable Bluetooth Keyboard.
+- For a compact and Bluetooth option that will work on more than one device, we recommend Anker Ultra Compact.

-If you plan on selling your MacBook eventually, an external keyboard will prevent the built-in keys from accumulating wear and tear.
-That means your Mac laptop will get higher residual value.
+If you plan on selling your MacBook Pro eventually, an external keyboard will prevent the built-in keys from accumulating wear and tear.
+That means your Mac laptop will get a higher resales value.